wragge/dfat-documents-web/_volumes/volume-14-1948-49-the-commonwealth-asia-and-the-pacific/383-memorandum-of-understanding.md

 ---
+doc_date: '1949-11-21'
+doc_num: 383
+doc_order: 383
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: A687
+  reference: '[AA:A687, CE160/59/30, iii]'
-title: "383 Memorandum of Understanding"
+title: Memorandum of Understanding
-volume: "Volume 14: 1948-49, The Commonwealth, Asia and the Pacific"
+vol_full_title: 'Volume 14: Australia and the Postwar World – The Commonwealth, Asia and the Pacific, 1948–1949'
-doc_id: 6159
 vol_id: 14
-doc_date: 1949-11-21
+vol_title: 'Volume 14: 1948-49, The Commonwealth, Asia and the Pacific'
 ---

-# 383 Memorandum of Understanding

 TOKYO, 21 November 1949